Navalny jail shows grim reality of Russia-EU diplomacy

 "I call for his immediate release," Borrell also tweeted.

-Borrell is to meet Russian foreign minister Sergei Lavrov, most likely at his Gothic mansion on 17 Spiridonovka Street, a stone's throw from the iconic Kremlin palace complex.
+Borrell is to meet Russian foreign minister Sergei Lavrov, most likely at the foreign ministry's Gothic palazzo on 17 Spiridonovka Street, a stone's throw from the iconic Red Square and Kremlin complex.

-The red-carpet treatment will mark the first time an EU top diplomat has visited Russia in four years.
+The VIP treatment will mark the first time an EU top diplomat has visited Moscow in four years.

-Its high value for both sides is clear from the fact most trips have been cancelled due to the pandemic.
+The event's high value for both sides is clear from the fact most trips have been cancelled due to the pandemic.

-There will be no concrete decisions, or "deliverables" in diplomatic terminology.
+There will be no concrete agreements, or "deliverables" in diplomatic terminology.

-Instead, Borrell and Lavrov are to discuss "strategic" issues - grand international affairs, such as nuclear proliferation and the Syria and Ukraine conflicts.
+Instead, Borrell and Lavrov are to discuss "strategic" issues - grand international affairs, such as nuclear non-proliferation and EU neighbourhood conflicts.

-Borrell has also requested to meet Navalny and other dissidents during his three-day visit.
+Borrell has also asked to meet Navalny and other dissidents during his three-day visit.

 The Kremlin's spokesman, Dmitry Peskov, said there was no reason for such a meeting on Tuesday.